 Mesothelioma is considered a signal tumor for asbestos exposure which typically occurs decades after the first exposure to asbestos fibers.
 Mesothelioma laws were created in order to ensure that victims are adequately compensated by their employers if they have been exposed to it in the workplace.
-A majority of these cases are thought to be caused by employer's failure to provide appropriate protective equipment.
+A majority of these cases are thought to be caused by the employer's failure to provide appropriate protective equipment.

 Individuals diagnosed with mesothelioma can claim compensation with the help of an experienced mesothelioma lawyer to reimburse their medical costs, as well as to compensate for the accompanying pain and suffering.
 Nevertheless, the legal process for mesothelioma claims can be overlong, highly complex and expensive.
 Thus the insurance industry is campaigning for improved processes that will allow mesothelioma sufferers to settle their cases swiftly.